Your Child's Checkup: Newborn

 - fencer's pose: straightens arm when head is turned to that side and bends opposite arm

-4. Give first immunizations.
-While in the hospital, your baby should receive his or her first immunizations.
-Immunizations can protect infants from serious childhood illnesses, so it's important that your child receive them on time.
-Immunization schedules can vary, so talk to your baby's doctor about what to expect.
+5. Give first immunizations.
+While in the hospital, your baby should have his or her first immunizations.
+Immunizations can protect infants from serious childhood illnesses, so it's important that your baby get them on time.
+Immunization schedules can vary, so talk to your doctor about what to expect.

-Here are some things to keep in mind until your next routine visit at 1 week:
+Here are some things to keep in mind until your baby's next routine checkup in a few days:

 - Don't use a bottle or pacifier until nursing is established (around 1 month).

-- Pay attention to signs that your baby is full, such as turning away from the nipple and closing the mouth.
+- Feed your baby when he or she is hungry.
+Pay attention to signs that your baby is full, such as turning away from the nipple and closing the mouth.